 “Before I formed thee in the belly I knew thee; and before thou camest forth out of the womb I sanctified thee.”
 (Jer.
 1:5)

 “For I know the plans I have for you,” declares the Lord, “plans to prosper you and not to harm you, plans to give you hope and a future.”
 (Jer.
 29:11)

 “The Lord … made thee, and formed thee from the womb, which will help thee. … He that formed thee from the womb, I am the Lord that maketh all things.”
 (Isa.
 44:2, 24)

 “For you were created in my inmost being; You knit me together in my mother’s womb.
 I praise you because I am fearfully and wonderfully made; Your works are wonderful, I know that full well.
 My frame was not hidden from you when I was made in the secret place, when I was woven together in the depths of the earth.
 Your eyes saw my unformed body, all the days ordained for me were written in your book before one of them came to be.”
 (Psalm 139:13-16)

 “Did not he that made me in the womb make him? and did not one fashion us in the womb?”
 (Job 31:15)

 Seeing the Savior like never before this Christmas

-You also won’t want to miss our episode of The Raising Family Podcast, where BYU professor Brian Hill talks about some surprising (and fascinating) research behind family traditions.
+Don’t miss our Christmas episode of The Raising Family Podcast, where BYU professor Brian Hill talks about some surprising (and fascinating) research behind family traditions!